JunweiLiang/Object_Detection_Tracking/README.md

   year={2019},
   organization={IEEE}
 }
+@article{changmmvg,
+  title={MMVG-INF-Etrol@ TRECVID 2019: Activities in Extended Video}, author={Chang, Xiaojun and Liu, Wenhe and Huang, Po-Yao and Li, Changlin and Zhu, Fengda and Han, Mingfei and Li, Mingjie and Ma, Mengyuan and Hu, Siyi and Kang, Guoliang and others}
+  booktitle={TRECVID 2019 Workshop.
+Gaithersburg, MD, USA},
+  year={2019}
+}
 ```

 ## Introduction
-We utilize state-of-the-art object deteciton and tracking algorithm in surveillance videos.
+We utilize state-of-the-art object detection and tracking algorithm in surveillance videos.
 Our best object detection model basically uses Faster RCNN with a backbone of Resnet-101 with dilated CNN and FPN.
 The tracking algo (Deep SORT) uses ROI features from the object detection model.
 The ActEV trained models are good for small object detection in outdoor scenes.
 For indoor cameras, COCO trained models are better.

 <div align="center">